How many elements occur naturally on the periodic table? | Channels for Pearson+

 1

-Understand that the periodic table consists of elements that are either naturally occurring or synthetic.
+Understand that the periodic table consists of elements, each with a unique atomic number.

-Recognize that naturally occurring elements are those that can be found in nature without human intervention.
+Recognize that naturally occurring elements are those that can be found in nature without artificial synthesis.

-Recall that the periodic table is organized by atomic number, which is the number of protons in an element's nucleus.
+Recall that the periodic table is organized by increasing atomic number, starting with hydrogen (atomic number 1).

-Identify that elements with atomic numbers 1 (Hydrogen) through 92 (Uranium) are considered naturally occurring.
+Identify that the naturally occurring elements range from hydrogen (atomic number 1) to uranium (atomic number 92).

-Note that elements with atomic numbers greater than 92 are typically synthetic and not found naturally on Earth.
+Conclude that there are 92 naturally occurring elements on the periodic table, as elements beyond uranium are typically synthetic.

 Watch next